Call for Abstracts

 Submission of an abstract does not guarantee acceptance to the Innovation Day.
 You will receive an email regarding acceptance after the review of abstracts has been completed.

-Accepted abstracts will be presented during the poster session 5:30-7:30 PM on Tuesday, September 24, 2024 ,at the Heritage room of the ACES Library, Information and Alumni Center.
+Accepted abstracts will be presented during the poster session 5:20-7:30 PM on Tuesday, October 28, 2025, in the Illini Room C, Illini Union.

-Please submit your abstract electronically through this Qualtrics link by Monday, August 19, 2024, at 11:59 PM central standard time using the following abstract format:
+Please submit your abstract electronically using this Qualtrics link by Thursday, September 25, 2025, at 11:59 PM Central Standard Time using the following abstract format:

 Abstract Example